evanszymkowicz/react-seasons/README.md

-Location tracking using Mozilla location API
+Location tracking using Mozilla location API.
+It will log an error to the console if it cannot track your location.
+Using a VPN may cause errors in the process

 ## Available Scripts